Archives Revealed is a partnership programme between The National Archives and The Pilgrim Trust.

 The Pilgrim Trust

-Cataloguing is an essential first step to unlocking the potential value of an archive for society.
-The Pilgrim Trust has and will continue to act as banker to the programme and has promoted it to other funders.
+The Pilgrim Trust will continue to act as banker to the programme and has promoted it to other funders.
 It commits £100,000 a year to the programme and is delighted to be re-launching it as Archives Revealed.